blueimp/Gallery/README.md

     // Allow continuous navigation, moving from last to first
     // and from first to last slide:
     continuous: true,
-    // The number of elements to load around the current index:
-    preloadRange: 2,
+    // Start with the automatic slideshow:
+    startSlideshow: false,
+    // Delay in milliseconds between slides for the automatic slideshow:
+    slideshowInterval: 5000,
     // The starting index as integer.
     // Can also be an object of the given list,
     // or an equal object with the same url property:
     index: 0,
-    // Delay in milliseconds between slides for slideshow
-    interval: 4000,
-    // Auto-start gallery slideshow
-    autoSlideshow: false,
+    // The number of elements to load around the current index:
+    preloadRange: 2,
     // The transition speed between slide changes in milliseconds:
-    speed: 400,
+    transitionSpeed: 400,
-    // The transition speed between slideshow slide changes in milliseconds:
+    // The transition speed for automatic slide changes, set to an integer
-    slideshowSpeed: 1000,
-    // Toggle slideshow on pressing the Space key:
-    toggleSlideshowOnSpace: true,
+    // greater 0 to override the default transition speed:
+    slideshowTransitionSpeed: undefined,
     // Callback function executed on slide change.
     // Is called with the list object as "this" object and the
     // current index and slide as arguments: